Speedway in Poland

 Speedway is one of the most popular sports in Poland.
-The Ekstraliga has the highest average attendances for any sport in Poland.
+The Ekstraliga has the second highest average attendances for any sport in Poland.
 The first meetings in Poland were held in the 1930s.

 Speedway in Poland is governed by the Main Commission of Speedway Sport (Główna Komisja Sportu Żużlowego, GKSŻ) which is a part of the Polish Motor Union (Polski Związek Motorowy, PZM).
 PZM is a member of the Fédération Internationale de Motocyclisme (FIM) and the Union Européenne de Motocyclisme (UEM).

 National team

 Poland has produced three Individual World Champion - Jerzy Szczakiel who won in 1973, Tomasz Gollob who won in the 2010 Individual Speedway World Championships and Bartosz Zmarzlik who won in 2019, 2021, 2022, 2023 and 2024.
 Polish junior riders are among the best in the world.
 The Polish National U-21 team won the Under 21 World Championship since 2005 in every years (lately in 2007).
 Besides, since 2000 Polish juniors won medals of Individual U-21 World Championship.
 Polish riders have been World Champions seven times at Under 21 level (lately Karol Ząbik at the 2006 ISJWC).